Skip to content

 Setting time in a Docker container is not an operation specific to Ontime.

-See as an example the following blog post, which contains a list of timezones to use in Docker.
+See as an example the instruction in the following blog post, which also contains a list of timezones to use in Docker.

 I can see the UI but no timers will start